nadeshseen/stream-process/howtorun/readme.txt

 We have also documented how to modify the existing insert query at execution level.

+We have modified postgres.c, heapam_handler.c files and have used functions from heaptuple.c and printtup.c.
+The parsing level code is in postgres.c and the execution level changes are done in heapam_tuple_insert() function in heapam_handler.c.
+We have studied the following data structures TupleTableSlot and HeapTupleHeader.
+These are some of the important data structures that we needed to study to in order to implement stream inserts at execution level. debugtup(), RelationIdGetRelation(), CreateTupleDesc() and heap_form_tuple() are some of the important functions that are used in our system.

 Members
 Nadesh Seen     - 21q050003
 Pritam Sil         - 21q05r001